-Rasslor from the Dial M For Monkey episode of the same name was voiced by Randy Savage.
+Rasslor from the Dial M for Monkey episode of the same name was voiced by Randy Savage.
 His last line in the episode was, naturally, "OH YEAAAH!".

 Adored by the Network: Well not surprising considering it was one of Cartoon Network's first successful original animated series.
-But from 98-2001, it, along with Powerpuff Girls were the flagship shows of the network.
+But from 98-2001, it, along with The Powerpuff Girls were the flagship shows of the network.

 Keep Circulating the Tapes: Bits of the first season were released on a now out-of-print VHS tape, the same goes for a collection of Genndy's favorite episodes.
 "Ego Trip" was released only on VHS, and that's out of print as well.
 The first season did get an official DVD release, but it does not include the banned "Dial M for Monkey" cartoon "Barbequor".
 Thankfully, the entire series (sans "Barbequor" and "Dexter's Rude Removal") is available on iTunes, and the entire first and second seasons (again barring "Barbequor") are available on Netflix.

 "Barbequor" is available on Netflix in the United Kingdom.